Assess Your Disciple-Making Culture

 • What does a disciple look like in our context?

-• What is our disciple-making dream?is link.
+• What is our disciple-making dream?

 Discover Your Disciple Making DNA